FerOroC/FedTPS_Traffic_Prediction/README.md

 To train the TFDiff model, install the packages in the requirements.txt file.
 Then, navigate to the TFDiff file, and run the command

 ``
-python main.py --num_clients 2 --city chengdu
+python main.py --num_clients 2 --city xian
 ``

 The trained model can then be used to generate synthetic data in the format specified in FedTPS/gen_data dir.